 Influence on Humans and Possession

-The Qarin serves as his agent, whispering temptations that nudge individuals toward sinful behaviors (such as pride, envy, or anger).
+The Qarin is his agent, whispering temptations that nudge individuals toward sinful behaviors (such as pride, envy, or anger).
 These whispers are subtle, often manifesting as intrusive thoughts or impulses that align with Iblis’s goal of leading humans astray from the path of righteousness.

-Islamic texts describe Iblis’s influence as pervasive, capable of affecting emotions, decisions, and even dreams, where he may plant doubts or fears to weaken faith.
+Islamic texts say Iblis’s influence is widespread.
+He can affect people’s feelings, choices, and even dreams, planting doubts or fears to weaken their faith.

 Ibn Taymiyyah (medieval scholar) described extreme cases in which individuals under Iblis’s sway exhibit physical symptoms, like fatigue or illness, attributed to spiritual affliction.